Wordsmithery*

 The prize fund has been generously funded by Rosemary's widower, Richard Cooper.

-When the Prize is open, you can enter via PayPal on this page.
+You can purchase entry via PayPal on this page.

 Full terms and conditions.